spywhere/Javatar/README.md

 *All commands start with `Key+Shift+K` then follows by their shortcut key*

+* Browse Commands... : `Key+Shift+K`
+	* This will open quick panel showing you all commands available to use
+* Help and Support... : `Key+Shift+H`
+	* This will open quick panel showing you all utility that help solve the issue (mostly request by developer)
 * Build... : `Key+Shift+B`
 	* This will open quick panel to select which build you want to perform
 * Call... : `Key+Shift+J`